 If you're wondering how to roast pork then you've come to the right place.
-From how long to cook to how to make pork crackling, we've got your covered.
+Find out how long to cook roast pork, how to make pork crackling, and much more.

-Our simple step-by-step roast pork recipe is full of helpful advice on how to prepare and roast a whole joint of pork, with mouth-watering results.
-We’ve also included tips from our Test Kitchen experts – including their secrets to creating the perfect pork crackling.
+This simple step-by-step guide makes cooking roast pork easy.
+Packed with helpful advice on how to prepare and roast a whole joint of pork.
+We’ve included tips from our Test Kitchen experts – including their secrets to creating the perfect pork crackling.

-As, when roasting the pork, you’ll need to pierce the flesh – if the juices run clear, the pork is cooked; if it’s still pink, it needs cooking for longer.
-Generally, outdoor-reared, free-range pork has a thicker layer of fat, which keeps the meat more moist during cooking.
+As, when roasting the pork, you’ll need to pierce the flesh.
+If the juices run clear, the pork is cooked; if it’s still pink, it needs cooking for longer.
+Generally, outdoor-reared, free-range pork has a thicker layer of fat, which keeps the meat moister during cooking.

 Do you cover pork when roasting?

-Once you’ve have finished cooking the roast pork, you might want to cover it to keep it warm when resting.
-Resting is important because it makes the meat juicy and more succlent.
-We prefer to take the crackling off before covering in foil, so that any steam coming off the joint doesn’t cause the crackling to go soft.
+Once you have finished cooking the roast pork, you might want to cover it to keep it warm when resting.
+Resting is important because it makes the meat juicy and more succulent.
+We prefer to take the crackling off before covering it in foil so that any steam coming off the joint doesn’t cause the crackling to go soft.

 How long does it take to cook a 1kg or 2kg joint of pork?